PoonLab/courses/GradPythonCourse/ScriptingLanguages.md

 Perl was designed to be concise and flexible, removing many of the finer details of writing code that can consume a developer's time, such as allocating memory, working with basic objects such as strings and [associative arrays](https://en.wikipedia.org/wiki/Associative_array), and providing easy access to [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Many of these design principles, such as [dynamic typing] and getting memory allocation for free, were inherited by Python and Ruby.

 Perl is often criticized as resulting in opaque code that is difficult to maintain.
 Like many criticisms, some aspects of this are unfair.
 You can write clear, well-documented code just as readily in Perl as in other programming languages.
 One hurdle to this, however, is that there are often many ways of accomplishing the same task in Perl.
-I haven't done much work with Perl, so to provide a code example I am using a snippet from some code published by [Illumina](https://www.illumina.com/science/education/truseq/scripts.html):
+I haven't done much work with Perl, so to provide a code example I am using a snippet from some code published by [Illumina](https://www.illumina.com/science/education/truseq/scripts.html) that scans through a file containing genome sequence and marks which positions contain an ambiguous base (`N`):

 ```perl
 my $a=();